lowbontimp/stp-iris/README.md

 ## List of to do
 - [ ] Option to change 'O' into other phases, such as 'P' or 'S' (using raytracing program)
+- [ ] Providing a quick way to download the response files

 ## Contact
 Hobin Lim, PhD, hbim76@gmail.com, _Seoul National University_